Table of Contents

 Fortunately, it's still possible to enjoy social gatherings with a little preparation and self-advocacy.

 In this post, we share some tips you can use to make sure you enjoy food-focused social events with your friends, family, and colleagues.
 Here's how:

-1. Choose restaurants with foods you like and can tolerate.
+1. Choose cuisines with foods you like and can tolerate.

-Identifying restaurants that offer multiple options that you can tolerate and will actually enjoy will help you find joy in eating and eliminating stressors when possible.
-Stress surrounding food can contribute to increased symptoms, and social isolation can decrease one's health-related quality of life (1,2).
+Stress surrounding food can contribute to increased symptoms, and social isolation can decrease your health-related quality of life.1,2

 Sample Scripts to Use